Kentucky Medical Malpractice Lawyers Serving Victims of Unlicensed Medical Professionals

 Determining a doctor’s level of negligence is a lot more complicated than it may seem initially.
 If you have suffered injury from a physician – one who either had or did not have a valid license– you could be entitled to compensation.
 You will need to first speak with a medical malpractice attorney to explore your options.
 It is illegal for a physician to operate without a medical license.
 When an injury occurs, it becomes an issue of gross negligence.
 Therefore, you need to speak with a medical malpractice attorney as soon as possible regarding your claim.

 Attorney Seth Gladstein, at the Gladstein Law Firm, PLLC can assist you with your case.
 Meet with him today for a free, no-obligation consultation regarding your injury.
-Schedule an appointment now at 800-991-0474, or request more information online.
+Schedule an appointment now by calling us, or request more information online.